bodnaristvan/apirequest/README.md

 See [CONTRIBUTING](./CONTRIBUTING.md)

 ## Flow support
-[Flow](https://flowtype.org/) annotation is not complete yet, will be done later, providing an external type definition.
+[Flow](https://flowtype.org/) annotation is complete, external type definitions will be provided later.

+## Installing via Yarn
+[Yarn](https://yarnpkg.com/) is supported, the lock file is checked in.